uzma-azhar/deep-learning-challenge/README.md

 ### Data Preprocessing

-The targets of the model was the variable named 'IS_SUCCESSFUL', which means was the monehy used effectively.
+The targets of the model was the variable named 'IS_SUCCESSFUL', which means was the money used effectively.
 The features of the model included application type, affiliation, classification, use case, organization type, status, income, special considerations, and funding amount requested.
 The EIN variable was removed from the input data as it was neither a target nor a feature.

 I used three different ML models on the data.The first two models displayed accuracy rates of approximately 73% (which was less than the desired 75% rate) despite using different numbers of layers and nodes.
 However, keeping the names variable as a feature increased the accuracy rate of the model to 78%.